Pakistan Television F.C.

-Pakistan Television Football Club or commonly referred as PTV F.C. is a Pakistani football based in Islamabad, Islamabad Capital Territory.
-The club has won 1 Football Federation League title, winning the second division in 2006–07 season.
+Pakistan Television Football Club, commonly referred to as PTV F.C., served as the football section of the state-owned Pakistan Television Corporation.
+The club used to compete in the Pakistan Premier League.

-Pakistan Television play their home matches at Jinnah Sports Stadium, the club used to share the stadium with their rivals Zarai Taraqiati from 2010 to 2013.
-The stadium also is the home to Pakistan national football team.

 History

-The club was formed in 2002 to represent Pakistan Television.
-In the year of their inception, the club played Humma Club in the finals of Jashn-e-Azadi Sports Festival, winning the match 2–1.
+In 2002, the club played Huma FC in the finals of Jashn-e-Azadi Sports Festival, winning the match 2–1.

 Pakistan Premier League Era

 Success and promotion

-In 2005–06 the club entered the newly formed second division, the Football Federation League, they were placed in the "Group C" with Pakistan Railways and Pakistan Ordnance Factory, they failed to progress after finishing bottom of the group, losing 3 drawing 1 game.
+In 2005–06 the club entered the newly formed second division, the Football Federation League.
+Placed in Group C with Pakistan Railways and Pakistan Ordnance Factory, they failed to progress after finishing bottom of the group, losing three games and drawing one.